GustavoFri/GustavoFri.github.io/_pages/moreaboutme.md

 - *Everything Everywhere All at Once, directed by Daniel Kwan and Daniel Scheinert*

+- *Journey to the West, directed by Kong Dashan*

 **I also enjoy watching series**, although it can be challenging to find high-quality ones.
 My top two favorite series are(which I consider to be PERFECT):

 - *Breaking Bad*